younisshah/novu/docs/docs/community/test.md

 ## Nest

 A Nest.js  wrapper around the `@notifire/core` package created by the community to easily interact with the core library from a nest project.
-Also released on NPM as a package.
+Also released on NPM as a package

 # Providers